stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 - [Extra instances](#extra-instances---workspaces-and-tests) of a component for development and testing.
 - Integration testing for every component.
 - Migrating from Terraform to OpenTofu.
 You use the same tasks for both.

+This means that you avoid creating a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of TF code for all of the resources is in a single root module.

 The code for this example tooling is available on GitHub: